LTUC/amman-prep-d14/Class-04/part-01/facilitator/README.md

 </style>

 // external CSS
-// we link the external CSS file to the HTML file and wrote css code in the external CSS file.
+// we link the external CSS file to the HTML file and wrote CSS code in the external CSS file.
 <link rel="stylesheet" href="style.css">

 ```

-### what is block and inline element?
+### what are block and inline elements?

 - A block-level element always starts on a new line and takes up the full width available (stretches out to the left and right as far as it can).